 The following may be considered retaliation:

 - False accusations of poor performance

-Providing whistleblower trainings to supervisors and managers is critical as not all retaliatory actions are intuitive.
-Trainings should address how to respond to a workplace concern while protecting the employee’s confidentiality, how to avoid retaliatory actions and all appearance of retaliatory actions, and how to separate motives and questionable behavior from the reporting employee from the concern itself.
+Providing whistleblower training to supervisors and managers is critical as not all retaliatory actions are intuitive.
+Training should address how to respond to a workplace concern while protecting the employee’s confidentiality, how to avoid retaliatory actions and all appearance of retaliatory actions, and how to separate motives and questionable behavior from the reporting employee from the concern itself.

-As laws regularly change, it is important to identify a member of management who will be responsible for updating policies and trainings with new laws and with any weaknesses identified within the firm.
+As laws regularly change, it is important to identify a member of management who will be responsible for updating policies and training with new laws and with any weaknesses identified within the firm.

 Responding to Reports of Retaliation